© Crown copyright 2020

 Hearing about coronavirus (COVID-19), and the changes it causes in your daily life, might make you feel like you don’t have control, or make you worried or scared about your health.
 These feelings are common.
 Try to speak to someone you trust such as a friend, family member or supporter.

 If you do become unwell and need medical treatment, share your hospital passport or autism diagnosis so staff know the best way to support you.
+You may find it helpful to create an autism passport.
+It can be filled in easily and presented in any situation, to social, health or employment professionals.

 If you are still feeling worried and want more help.
 You can call the Autism Helpline on 0808 800 4104.